Raiondesu/eventhoven/README.md

 - Multiple event arguments
 - Versatile plugin system (using [meta-events](#meta-events))
 - Fully type-safe - each event map remembers its event names and type signature (no need for hacky enums)
-- All functions a curried - makes it easier to use in functionally-structured projects
+- All functions are curried, which makes them easier to use in functional environment (for example, with [`ramda`](github.com/ramda/ramda) and similar tools)
 - **SOLID**
   - **S**RP - every function does only one thing
   - **O**CP - HOFs allow to change certain behaviours without the need to rewrite code